zengyan1/matrixone/README.md

 1. clone this repository;
 2. checkout your local development branch;
 3. make some changes as you like;
+4. run `make reviewable` before you open an PR;
-4. file an pull request and check the pulumi preview;
+5. file an pull request and check the pulumi preview;
-5. get someone with write access approving your PR;
+6. get someone with write access approving your PR;
-6. merge the pull request and your change will be applied to the target environment shortly.
+7. merge the pull request and your change will be applied to the target environment shortly.

 ## Projects and Stacks